SesethuPotye/Python-week-1/README.md

 in: Checks if an element exists in a sequence not in: Checks if an element does not exist in a sequence

+# functions

+* A function is a block of code which only runs when it is called.
+* You can pass data, known as parameters, into a function.
+* A function can return data as a result.

+# Creating a Function